Koenkk/zigbee2mqtt.io/docs/devices/ZNCLDJ11LM.md

 ### Pairing
-Hold button for a few seconds until red light turn on.
+Hold button for about 5 seconds until blue light turn on.

+If you need to reset device first, hold button longer until red light turn on.

 ### Device type specific configuration
 *[How to use device type specific configuration](../information/configuration.md)*